Disabled, ill or injured and looking for work

 Job in Jeopardy assistance is available if you are at risk of losing your job because of illness, injury or disability.
 Under this program you may receive personalised support to help you to maintain your employment.

-Disability Employment Service providers play a specialist role in helping you to find and keep a job if you have a disability, injury or health condition.
+Disability Employment Services providers play a specialist role in helping you to find and keep a job if you have a disability, injury or health condition.

 There are self service computers and printers available in our Centrelink service centres to assist you if you are looking for work.
 You can use these facilities to do things like create and print a resumé.